-With its Instagram-friendly packaging and promise of cleaner ingredients, Drunk Elephant has become one of the hottest skincare brands on the market today.
+With its Instagram-friendly packaging and promise of cleaner ingredients, Drunk Elephant has become one of the most popular skincare brands on the market.

-That's why I created this guide!
-I'm always being asked which of their products are truly worth it (and which are not).
-So, now that I've tried almost everything, I've put together this comprehensive review of the ENTIRE Drunk Elephant line.
+That's why I created this guide.
+I'm always being asked about these products, and now that I've tried just about all of them, I've put together a comprehensive review of the ENTIRE Drunk Elephant line.

-Just like my guide to The Ordinary, this is based both on my personal testing experience and my analysis of the ingredients lists.
+Just like my guides for The Ordinary and Indie Lee, this is based both on my personal testing experience and my analysis of the ingredients lists.
 And rest assured, this is a completely honest review, as I have no relationship with the brand and everything I've used was purchased by me.

 Drunk Elephant Background